Machine learning the real discriminant locus: Numerical algebraic geometry

 \section{Numerical algebraic geometry}

-The following provides a short description of two topics in numerical algebraic geometry, namely parameter homotopies and pseudowitness point sets, that will be used to learn the real discriminant locus.
-More details regarding numerical algebraic geometry are provided in \cite{BHSW13,SW05}.
+The following describes parameter homotopies and pseudowitness point sets, which are two topics in numerical algebraic geometry that will be used to learn the real discriminant locus.
+See \cite{BHSW13,SW05} for more details regarding numerical algebraic geometry.